 The AAC email program, Campus Cafe email function, and the AAC's Emergency Notification System through DialMyCalls are the only official means by which AAC constituencies communicate with each other.
 Students, staff, and faculty are required to check their @artacademy.edu email on a regular basis.
 Social media platforms are not official AAC means of communication.
 As a supplement to the three official AAC communication channels named above - not in lieu of these channels - some offices and course faculty utilize the Teams messaging platforms for two-way communication with students.
-Students may opt out of any texting communication with the Registrar's Office.
+Students may opt out of any texting communication such as the ENS service by updating their contact information with the Registrar's Office.